 When Moomin was born, his mother Penny fell ill, and so he and his sister had to be hand-reared.
 One consequence of this is that he has always purred when being picked up, supposedly because he came to associate being picked up with getting fed during early kittenhood.
 We live in Glasgow, which is about a two and a half hour train journey from Aberdeen, and another hour’s bus ride from Aberdeen to Peterhead (which is only a small village, but it also happens to be the place that my boyfriend is from), but the breeder met me at Aberdeen, she handed Moomin over in a café at the station as we had drinks and discussed his papers.
 On the train, apart from the odd little meow, he was very calm (he even ended up falling asleep), he had many admirers, including the train guard.

 When he first arrived, he seemed a little confused (as you might expect).
 He spent a fair amount of time in his wicker carrier basket, but eventually ventured out and started to play with his toys.
-We had bought him a cat tree from Amazon for about £40, and he still uses it a lot- in fact, if you scratch his cat tree he will get very defensive of it, often trying to bat your hand off, and, if that fails, he will try to bite it off.
+We had bought him a cat tree from Amazon, and he still uses it a lot- in fact, if you scratch his cat tree he will get very defensive of it, often trying to bat your hand off, and, if that fails, he will try to bite it off.

 I’ve started a shop with Moomin as the mascot called ‘The Little Ragdoll Cat’, and drew a portrait of him in ink as the logo.
 At the moment it’s just on Etsy and at fairs, but if I get enough support, I’m hoping to turn it into a physical shop one day with Moomin as my ‘shop cat’.
 You can find us on Facebook here.

 And, of course, the Etsy shop is here.

 Do you have a Ragdoll Kitten or Cat?
 Consider submitting your kitty!
 Ragdoll of the Week submission guidelines